Lerer/serverless-veracode-webhooks/README.md

    * Uncheck the `Active` checkbox in the Webhook section
    * Permissions:
      * Checks: `Read & Write`
-     * Issues: Read & Write
      * Metadata: `Read-only`
-     * Pull request: Read-only
-     * Webhooks: Read-only
 2. Make a note of the GitHub Application ID as we will need it to configure our solution.
    * See `App ID: <XXXXXX>` at the `General` -> `about` section of the application you just created
 3. Genrate a private key for the application and save it.
 We will need it to get our serverless solution access to the repositories.
+(Scroll down to the bottom of the General sections of the Application)
    * Use the following instructions: [Generating a private key](https://docs.github.com/apps/building-github-apps/authentication-options-for-github-apps/#generating-a-private-key)
 4. Install the application you created
    * At the application settings, click on install App
+   * On the right, click on the `install` button
    * Select either `All repositories`, or `Only select repositories`.
      * If you decide to work with selected repository, you will have to maintain the list of allowed repositories.
    * Make a note for the `installation id` which can be found at the installation configuration URL